Look! Up in the sky! Not a bird, not a plane, it's Troperman! Also known as the Trope Knight, and your friendly

-- Daredevil: The Man Without Fear, and, back in The Silver Age, Hornhead.
+- Daredevil: The Man Without Fear, Hornhead, the Devil of Hell's Kitchen, and sometimes just "Red".

 - Doctor Strange: Master of the Mystic Arts, the Sorcerer Supreme (the latter is actually an official title granted to Earth's most powerful sorcerer.
 Strange has surrendered the title more than once).
 His lover, Clea, was sometimes called the Mystic Maiden.

 - Hercules: The Prince of Power, the Lion of Olympus.
 Herc's sidekick, Amadeus Cho, briefly inherited the "Prince of Power" title when it seemed that Herc was dead.